 Yes, IPv6 is available in all of our 15 locations!

 No, your instances grant you full root access and are 100% self-managed.

-Every virtual machine comes with one primary IPv4 address.
+Many of our plans come with one primary IPv4 address.
 Up to two additional addresses are available for an extra fee.

 Please see our documentation for a list of blocked ports.

 In some instances, outbound traffic to the SMTP port may be blocked for new accounts.
 If you encounter this restriction, contact our support team from the customer portal.

 In order to achieve the highest possible virtualized performance, all of our host machines use the latest-gen Intel CPU architecture with 100% SSD storage.

 We utilize KVM ( Kernel-based Virtual Machine ) on 100% of our infrastructure.

 The 120 GB SSDs on our Vultr Dedicated Cloud (VDC) product line offer approximately 110 GB of usable space.